organix/mycelia/ufork.md

 Moving operatives (special forms) into the environment, and making it possible to define new ones, requires a refactoring of the basic meta-circular interpreter.
+The key idea is that we can't decide if the operands should be evaluated until we know if the function is applicative or operative.
+However, the traditional `apply` takes a list of arguments (already evaluated).
+Instead, we have `eval` call `invoke`, which evalutes the operands for applicatives only.

 Additional features implemented here are: